Basis-Health/readb/README.md

 A simple, embedded read only key-value database implemented in Rust.
 The database strict focus on performance makes it infinitely faster than sled (see the benchmark section below).

+## Why a read only database?

+More often than not, we need a database to act as a LUT (Look Up Table) for static data.
+We will pre-populate the database on startup and then use it for reads.
+In such a scenario, we do not need a database that supports writes.
+In fact, we can populate the database before starting the app and then use it as a read only database.

+At Basis Health, we use this database for exercise data.
+We can quickly query thousands of exercises without freezing the app, or being dependent on the file system.

 ## Features
 - **Fast and Efficient**: Uses caching to speed up frequently accessed reads.
 - **Modular Design**: Switch between different indexing strategies and caching methods easily.